Liozn-dev/Liozn-dev/README.md

 ### About Me
 - Software development student
-- Focused on Front-end development
+- Focused on Front-end and Back-end development
 - Building real projects to improve skills and consistency
 - Goal: become a professional developer prepared for the job market